marcw/libpoller/README.md

 ## License

-The Uptime code is free to use and distribute, under the [MIT license](https://github.com/marcw/poller/blob/master/LICENSE).
+The Poller code is free to use and distribute, under the [MIT license](https://github.com/marcw/poller/blob/master/LICENSE).